aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Think about what you're going to need this `createUser` function to do.
 It should:

 * Determine whether the username is already taken (_hint: the `userExists` db function might come in handy!_) and throw an error if it's already in use.
 * Create a _hash_ of the user's password.
-We __never__ save passwords as plain text.
-Authenticare exports a `generateHash` function - [the docs are here](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/generateHash.md).
+We __never__ save passwords as plain text. `authenticare` exports a `generateHash` function - [the docs are here](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/generateHash.md).
 * Save the new user, with their username and hashed password, to the `users` database table.

-While we're here, you should also import and use the authenticare `generateHash` function in `server/db/seeds/users.js`.
+While we're here, you should also import and use the `authenticare` `generateHash` function in `server/db/seeds/users.js`.

 You may decide at this point to reset the database by running `npm run db-reset`.
 This script will delete and recreate your `server/db/dev.sqlite3` database file and run the migrations and seeds.